🎬 Video Generation¶

 -

-This paper proposes PoCo (Position Embedding as Context Controller), which introduces an additional SideInfo axis in RoPE to encode reference entity information, addressing the "reference confusion" problem in multi-reference multi-shot video generation—where the model fails to correctly associate shots with references when reference images are visually similar.
-PoCo achieves state-of-the-art cross-shot consistency on the VACE-Wan2.1-14B framework (CrossShot-FaceSim 89.35, CrossShot-DINO 92.66).
+PoCo (Position Embedding as Context Controller) is proposed to address "reference confusion" in multi-reference multi-shot video generation—where models fail to correctly associate shots with references when reference images have highly similar appearances.
+By encoding additional SideInfo axes in RoPE to represent reference entity information, the method achieves SOTA cross-shot consistency on the VACE-Wan2.1-14B framework (CrossShot-FaceSim 89.35, CrossShot-DINO 92.66).

 - SeeU: Seeing the Unseen World via 4D Dynamics-aware Generation